Robin-WZQ/COVID-19-Literature-QA/README.md

 Answer(Top 10):

-an exposure history , greater age , abnormal radiologic and laboratory findings , and the development of complications
+1. an exposure history , greater age , abnormal radiologic and laboratory findings , and the development of complications

-existing mental disorders , female sex , and concerns about getting infected were repeatedly reported
+2. existing mental disorders , female sex , and concerns about getting infected were repeatedly reported

-facility ( public vs private ) , age , gender , duration of illness prior to and / or during hospitalizations
+3. facility ( public vs private ) , age , gender , duration of illness prior to and / or during hospitalizations

-the knowledge of the impact of comorbidities on adverse clinical outcomes
+4. the knowledge of the impact of comorbidities on adverse clinical outcomes

-30 - day mortality was associated with male sex ( odds ratio 1 ¡¤ 75 [ 95 % ci 1 ¡¤ 28 - 2 ¡¤ 40 ] , p < 0 ¡¤ 0001 ) , age 70 years or older versus younger than 70 years ( 2 ¡¤ 30 [ 1 ¡¤ 65 - 3 ¡¤ 22 ] , p < 0 ¡¤ 0001 )
+5. 30 - day mortality was associated with male sex ( odds ratio 1 ¡¤ 75 [ 95 % ci 1 ¡¤ 28 - 2 ¡¤ 40 ] , p < 0 ¡¤ 0001 ) , age 70 years or older versus younger than 70 years ( 2 ¡¤ 30 [ 1 ¡¤ 65 - 3 ¡¤ 22 ] , p < 0 ¡¤ 0001 )

-higher troponin , il - 6 and d - dimer values
+6. higher troponin , il - 6 and d - dimer values

-age , insurance , prepregnancy body mass index , and parity
+7. age , insurance , prepregnancy body mass index , and parity

-our understanding of the association of coronavirus disease 19 ( covid - 19 ) and preterm or early term birth among racially and ethnically diverse populations and those with chronic medical conditions is limited
+8. our understanding of the association of coronavirus disease 19 ( covid - 19 ) and preterm or early term birth among racially and ethnically diverse populations and those with chronic medical conditions is limited

-sex , onset month , age group , city of residence
+9. sex , onset month , age group , city of residence

+10. there has not been evidence suggesting the link between covid - 19 and asthma exacerbation

 ## licence
 MIT